Fenlon37/exploratory-data-analysis---the-manufacturing-process414/README.md

 ## File structure
 TO BE FINALISED
 Will be:
+- db_utils
+- loading_dataframe
+- DataFrameInfo_df
-- Data Extraction file
+- DataTransform_df
-- Data preprocessing class
+- Plotter_df
-- Data transformation class
+- FailureAnalysis_df
-- Data visualisation class
+- eda_final_failure3_df
-- Data failure insights class

-Rename above to match class names and have files be named so that they are consistent with the classes.
+files have been named so that they are consistent with their class or role within the analysis.

 ## Key Findings
 - 3.5% of manufacturing processes experienced failures.